 Anyone struggling with substance abuse issues, depression, or suicide call 1-844-HELP4WV for treatment assistance.

-The Counseling Center staff serves as academic advisor to all developmental students and students with undeclared majors.
-Individual advising is provided to help students assess educational/vocational skills, priorities, program choices, options and alternatives necessary to facilitate human growth and development as well as to enhance the overall educational process.
-A variety of procedures and assessment devices is utilized.
+The Counseling Center staff serves as academic advisors to first-year students and students with undeclared majors.
+Individual advising is provided to help students assess educational and vocational skills, program choices, and to facilitate development that will enhance the overall educational experience.

-Study skills and tutoring are an important part of the Counseling Center program.
-Good study skills are necessary for good academic performance.
-Students may request assistance in study skills from the Counseling Center staff.
+Study skills are an important part of the Counseling Center program.
+Excellent study skills are necessary for good academic performance.
+Students can request assistance in developing study skills from the Counseling Center staff.

-Bluefield State is an approved testing center for the American College Testing Program (ACT), the College Level Examination Program (CLEP), COMPASS, Defense Activity for Non-Traditional Education Support (DANTES), Test of Essential Academic Skills (TEAS), Test of English as a Foreign Language (TOEFL)and the National League for Nursing (NLN).
+Bluefield State is an approved testing center for the ACCUPLACER, the American College Testing Program (ACT), the College Level Examination Program (CLEP), Defense Activity for Non-Traditional Education Support (DANTES), and the Test of Essential Academic Skills (TEAS).
 Information concerning registration and administration of these examinations can be obtained from the Counseling Center.

-Registration information for the Graduate Management Admission Test (GMAT), the Graduate Record Examination (GRE), the Law School Admission Test (LSAT), Medical College Admission Test (MCAT), and the Pre-Professional Skills Test (PPST) is also available.
+Registration information for the Graduate Management Admission Test (GMAT), the Graduate Record Examination (GRE), the Law School Admission Test (LSAT), Medical College Admission Test (MCAT), and the PRAXIS is also available.

-The Counseling Center offers free proctoring for currently enrolled students who must take correspondence, licensure and certification exams.
+The Counseling Center offers free proctoring for currently enrolled and former students who must take correspondence, licensure, and certification exams.

-Counseling personnel are located in Conley Hall on the Bluefield campus.
-They offer a caring and confidential environment for career counseling, for developing good study skills, and for helping students with their personal problems.
-The services and programs of the Center are designed to enable students to find within themselves the skills to learn new ways of solving their problems.
+Counselors are available on the Bluefield and Beckley campuses.
+We offer a caring and confidential environment for career counseling, for developing good study skills, and for helping students with their personal issues.
+The services and programs of the counseling center are designed to enable students to find new ways of problem solving.

 305 Conley Hall